moodmosaic/bookmarks/README.md

+# Bookmarks

-A selection of the links I find interesting over time.
-Updated on a regular basis.
+*A selection of the links I find interesting over time.
+Updated on a regular basis.*

 * [C/C++](#cc)
 * [Haskell](#haskell)